SynBioDex/SbolStandardWebsite/content/libraries/sbol-utilities/index.md

   url: https://github.com/SynBioDex/SBOL-utilities
 ---

-SBOL Utilities provides command-line tools for converting between GenBank, FASTA, and SBOL formats, as well as structural validation of SBOL documents.
+A developer toolkit for SBOL 2 and SBOL 3 providing format conversion between Excel, GenBank, FASTA, and SBOL, alongside validation and utility functions for working with SBOL documents.